vance27/ExpenseSplitting/README.md

 exportable to expense splitting format to double check values

+## Filter list

+uploadable txt file list of values to filter out of the csv file saves list to profile, deduplicates list and sorts alphabetically

 Take exported csv data from Mint and convert to an automated total of what is owed to that individual.